AugmenTab/viral/docs/index.md

-## Summary
+## Summary TODO

-The goal of this personal Android project will be to develop a mobile game called Viral.
-It will be a single-player turn-based strategy game set inside a social media app.
+Viral is a single-player turn-based strategy game set inside a social media app.
 After setting up their account on the fledgling platform, the player will be informed through the app that the CDC has marked their area at risk of a mysterious illness spreading through social media, causing their friends to become hostile.
 It begins to "infect" the friends on their friends list through the app, slowly causing the people on their network to behave strangely and ultimately turning them hostile toward the player.
 The player will use clues about the friends from their profiles and posts to determine who has been infected by this illness, and clear them from the friends list as fast as possible.
 The win condition is to clear all infected friends from the friends list without being brought down to zero friends.

+[1 or more paragraphs summarizing your aims or motivations for selecting the given topic for your app.
+That is, why did you choose to develop this particular app, and why is this (at least potentially) a useful or interesting app?]

+[1 or more paragraphs summarizing the key functional elements of the app.]

-## Intended users
+## Intended Users

 * For people who enjoy games with turn-based strategy elements, resource management, and subtle horror themes.